Can we hire two employees for one position in one organization

 hr@balupunkt.in

-Thank you all for your suggestions !!
+Thank you all for your suggestions!!

 markkirk

-your post so good for me
+Your post is so good for me.
+Write more, please.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute